Personal data protection – privacy statement

-Special security measures and routines have been implemented for highly confidential information stored in the archive, such as sensitive personal data.
+Special security measures and procedures have been implemented for information stored in the archive that needs special protection, such as special categories of personal data.

-The Research Council is required to make its public records available to the public via the Internet, using the eInnsyn joint publication service for government agencies and the City of Oslo.
-Section 7 of the Regulations relating to the Freedom of Information Act, as referred to in Section 6, paragraph 4, specifies certain categories of information that are not to be made public in public records and journals published on the Internet.
-It has also been stipulated that the names of individuals must not be retrievable from eInnsyn after one year.
+The Research Council is required to make its public records available to the public via the internet, using the Electronic Public Records (OEP) /eInnsyn services.
+The Regulations relating to the Freedom of Information Act Section 7, cf. Section 6 fourth paragraph, specify certain categories of information that are not to be made public in public records and records published on the internet.
+It is also stated that the names of individuals must not be retrievable from OEP/eInnsyn after one year.

 Statistics and analysis

-One of the main tasks of the Research Council is to serve as an advisory body for the Government and ministries on research policy issues.
+One of the main tasks of the Research Council is to serve as an advisory body to the Government and ministries on research policy issues.
 This requires an extensive knowledge base in the form of statistics and analyses.
-Therefore, the Research Council has established a data warehouse that retrieves data (including personal data) from its eSøknad online submission system, the case handling and archive system, the ERP system and the national Current Research Information System in Norway (CRIStin).
-The data warehouse is used to compile reports, overviews and statistics related to R&D grant allocations.
+Therefore, the Research Council has established a data warehouse that retrieves data (including personal data) from our electronic application system, the case management and archive system, the ERP system and the national Current Research Information System in Norway (CRIStin).
+The data warehouse is used to compile reports, overviews and statistics related to R&D grant allocations, and these data are used in an aggregated form for analytical purposes.
 The data warehouse is also the source of published information on applications and projects.
 The names and titles of project managers for projects allocated funding, along with the project summaries, are published on the Research Council’s website and in the Project Databank as well as the Agency for Public Management and eGovernment’s (Difi) dataset repository.

-Applicant institutions have access to information concerning their own applications and projects, including the names and titles of project managers, whether or not their proposals have been awarded funding.
-Other data retrieved from the data warehouse are always presented as aggregates.
+Applicant institutions have access to information concerning their own applications and projects, including the names and titles of project managers, regardless of whether or not their proposals have been awarded funding.

-The Research Council is the data controller for personal data processed in connection with efforts to collect, prepare, develop and make available R&D statistics on Norway.
+The Research Council is also the data controller for personal data processed in connection with efforts to collect, prepare, develop, present and make available R&D statistics for Norway.
 The Nordic Institute for Studies in Innovation, Research and Education (NIFU) prepares the R&D statistics and acts as data processor in the processing of personal data needed in these efforts.
 The Research Council and NIFU have entered into a written agreement regulating data processing activities.